johngai19/go_k8s_helm/README.md

 ## Getting Started: Environment Verification

 To ensure your Kubernetes and Helm environment is correctly set up and capable of deploying applications, it is crucial to first test a basic deployment.
-We use the `my-umbrella-chart` for this purpose.
+We use the `umbrella-chart` for this purpose.

 **Please follow the guide in the `umbrella-chart`'s README to deploy it to your cluster:**